n0-ware/book-of-n0ware/knowledge-base/concepts/authentication.md

 ![](concepts_photos/Cookie-In-HTTP-Request--THM.png)

 The authentication processes can be as follows:
-1. A request such as a login usually made as a [POST](web_tech/POST.md)
+1. A request such as a login is usually made as a [POST](web_tech/POST.md)
 2. Server verifies it received data and sets a unique cookie
 	- Type of value determined by either best-practices or the web developer.
-3. Once assigned, as as long as it lives in your browser, all future GET requests will use that cookie to identify you and your access using [deserialization](web_tech/deserialization.md).
+3. Once assigned, as long as it lives in your browser, all future [GET](web_tech/GET.md) requests will use that cookie to identify you and your access using [deserialization](web_tech/deserialization.md).

 #authentication #authorization #webapp #tokens #cookies